Dos and Don'ts to Boost Your Instagram Marketing

 4. Practice the 80/20 rule.

-It definitely applies here.
+It applies here.
 What do we mean?
 Limit posts that aim directly at selling your product to 20% of all posts.
 The other 80% is for content that engages followers and does not focus on your product or service.
 The focus, again, is lifestyle content.

 5. Remember your target buyer persona.

-Flesh out their story, and you'll have lots of ideas for posts.
+Flesh out their story, and you'll have many ideas for posts.
 Who are they?
 What are their hobbies?
 What are their interests?
 Where do they like to shop, play, eat, and drink?
 What are their favorite books, music, movies, and TV?
 Where do they want to travel, and what do they want to do once they're there?

 6. Use hashtags liberally.